 Rimini Street (RMNI) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the company had gained 12.59% over the past month.
-This has outpaced the Computer and Technology sector's loss of 0.73% and the S&P 500's loss of 1% in that time.
+Heading into today, shares of the company had gained 8.5% over the past month, outpacing the Computer and Technology sector's gain of 1.72% and the S&P 500's gain of 2.02% in that time.

 Wall Street will be looking for positivity from Rimini Street as it approaches its next earnings report date.
 In that report, analysts expect Rimini Street to post earnings of $0.14 per share.
 This would mark year-over-year growth of 450%.
 Meanwhile, our latest consensus estimate is calling for revenue of $99.86 million, up 9.01% from the prior-year quarter.